ractf/socketwrench/README.md

 # socketwrench

 A solution to manage websockets through redis.
+(Rewrite in progress)